trinistr/dicey/README.md

 ### Multinomial coefficients

 This algorithm is based on raising a univariate polynomial to a power and using the coefficients of the result, though certain restrictions are lifted as they don't actually matter for the calculation.
-It is usually faster than Kronecker substitution for many dice with few sides.
+It is usually faster than polynomial convolution for many dice with few sides.

 - Limitations: only *equal* **arithmetic** dice are allowed.
 - Example: `dicey 1.5,3,4.5,6 1.5,3,4.5,6 1.5,3,4.5,6`